-6. NBPTS candidate funding
+6. NBPTS candidate funding and associated paid leave

-Beginning in 2010-2011, assessment fees will no longer be funded by the state.
 Candidates may receive a loan through the State Education Assistance Authority for the NBPTS assessment fee.
-Eligibility for receiving a loan and the three days (3) days of paid leave is based on the candidate:
+Eligibility for receiving a loan and the three days (3) days of paid leave to participate in the certification program is based on the candidate: